Meredith, Victoria: History

 The town was surveyed in 1851–52.
-The naming of the town thought to be in honor of Captain Charles Meredith.
+The town is believed to be named in honour of Captain Charles Meredith.

 Meredith Post Office opened on 1 November 1854 and the railway came to the town with the opening of the Geelong-Ballarat line in 1862, with the local railway station opened soon after.
 Now only grain and freight trains use the line.

 Darra, a house and stone cottage at 490 Slate Quarry Road, is listed on the Victorian Heritage Register.

 Governance

 The Meredith Road District (an early form of local government in Victoria) was established on 30 June 1863, and was redesignated as a shire on 28 April 1871.
 It absorbed Steiglitz Borough in 1881, and in turn was absorbed by Bannockburn Shire on 15 September 1915.